zmalone/chef-web-docs/source/controls-for-compliance/ubuntu/create-a-basic-audit-control/6/_index.md

 end
 ```

-This code creates the `web_admin` user and group and assigns it as the owner of both the <code class="file-path">/var/www/html/pages</code> directory and the web files.
+This code creates the `web_admin` user and group and assigns the user as the owner of both the <code class="file-path">/var/www/html/pages</code> directory and the web files.

 Now run `kitchen converge` to apply the changes and run your audit tests.